SystemsApproach/private5g/cloud.rst

    including commodity servers and switches, interconnected by a leaf-spine switching fabric.

-The software building blocks start with the following foundation:
+The software building blocks start with the following open source
+components:

 1. Docker containers package software functionality.